vasumahesh1/txnModal/README.md

 ---

-##### modalOverflow
-[Not Implemented As of Yet]

----

 ##### modalTargetContainer
 If you want to open the Modal in any Given HTML Window / Div.
 Specify the Identifier here.
+Note: This doesn't require you to place the modal in the Nested HTML.
+It is taken care by the Plugin.
+It moves the modal's HTML code to the Target Container.
+Refer Examples for various Customizations.
 Eg:
 ```js
 $('#target-modal-2').txnModal({